kiwipower/exploding/README.md

 # exploding

-Unattended test for candidates
+Unattended test for candidates.

 Please complete iterations 1 and 2.
-Aim to spend about a couple of hours.
+Aim to spend a couple of hours.

 ## Requirements

-Please:
 * Iterations 1 and 2 below describe a card game.
 Implement in Scala a computer version to allow a user to play the game.
-* Cover full scope including iterations 1 and 2.
+* Cover the full scope of both iterations.
 * Include a README with any assumptions made and instructions to play (eg _Run the game with `sbt run`_).
 * An unsophisticated command-line UI will suffice, eg entering 'd' for drawing a card, etc.
 * Break down the code into small focused modules.